What To Eat When You Can’t Eat Anything

 3. Eating lots of raw foods in your diet is great and this is something I am doing now, but for an inflamed digestive system cooked foods are easier to digest and I couldn’t handle very much raw at all.
 So enjoy more cooked foods as this aids in easier digestion.

 4. Eat plenty of fermented foods as these are predigested making them easy for the body to digest.
-Also they are a natural source of probiotics, which means they are going to be great for you to help improve gut health.
+Also, they are a natural source of probiotics, which means they are going to be great for you to help improve gut health.
+If fresh greens are not readily available or not in season, greens powder from https://www.outlookindia.com/outlook-spotlight/athletic-greens-ag1-review-is-it-worth-the-hype-or-superfood-don-t-buy-until-you-read-this-news-301982/ can serve as a reliable source of important nutrients.

 Following an autoimmune meal plan is a great place to begin and this is a crucial step in the healing process.
-Remember to, that there is a fine line between someone getting unhealthily obsessed with a “clean diet” and someone who has to due to the fact that they get very sick from it.
-This is often where onlookers will pass there judgement and you just have to ignore it and not let that affect you, because you are doing this to make YOU feel good.
+Remember too, that there is a fine line between someone getting unhealthily obsessed with a “clean diet” and someone who has to due to the fact that they get very sick from it.
+This is often where onlookers will pass their judgment and you just have to ignore it and not let that affect you because you are doing this to make YOU feel good.

 Don’t give up on your healing journey, you aren’t alone and trust the process.
-You have to whole heartedly believe in your choices and that they are right for you.
-Keep it simple make choices that simply make you feel good and if questioned reply “because it makes me feel good” If you don’t believe its right others will doubt it to.
+Be kind to yourself on this journey and kind to others who may be going through something similar.
+You have to wholeheartedly believe in your choices and that they are right for you.
+Keep it simple make choices that simply make you feel good and if questioned reply “because it makes me feel good” If you don’t believe its right others will doubt it too.
 Just do whats right for you and take care and nourish that body of yours.